 And once you have settled on the product, what brand will work best as GFO media for removing persistent pollutants?
 Would the GFO granules work properly if you also stick activated carbon in the same reactor or does it need to have a separate canister for that?

 After all, a single-chamber reactor is twice as compact in the sump.

 Speaking of size, is there a nano piece of equipment suitable for a small saltwater aquarium?
-How about for when money is limited – is there a cheap alternative for a reef tank on a budget?
+How about when money is limited – is there a cheap alternative for a reef tank on a budget?

-Now, the long and the short of this matter is that for the best level of filtration and control of phosphate and other unwanted pollution you’ll need to make an adequate choice of a carbon and/or GFO reactor.
+See, the long and the short of this matter is that for the best level of filtration and control of phosphate and other unwanted pollution you’ll need to make an adequate choice of a carbon and/or GFO reactor.

 No compromise on that.